 repocutter program is available for some specialized operations on

 Subversion dumpfiles; it may be useful in extracting portions of

 particularly gnarly Subversion repositories for conversion with

-The file 'reposurgeon-git-aliases` can be appended to your `~/.gitconfig' to support working directly with action stamps in git.
+support working directly with action stamps in git.

 Finally, an Emacs Lisp mode with useful functions for editing large comment message-boxes is included.